-Figure 3 shows the light curves for the SMC X-1 observations.
+Figure 3 shows the NuSTAR 3-79 keV and XMM-Newton 0.2-12 keV light curves for the SMC X-1 observations.
 The light curve from Observation S3 has a very low count rate, indicating that the source was weakly detected.
 As seen in Figure 1, the superorbital period sampled during our four SMC X-1 observations had a different amplitude and period from the preceding superorbital periods.
-The variable behavior of SMC X-1's superorbital phase has been previously monitored (e.g. Hu et al. 2011, 2013; Dage et al. 2019) and could be caused by an instability in the accretion disk's radiation driven warp (Ogilvie & Dubus 2001) The variation in superorbital phase occuring during our observations caused Observation S3 to occur during the low state of the superorbital cycle.
+The variable behavior of SMC X-1's superorbital phase has been previously monitored (e.g., Hu et al. 2011, 2013; Dage et al. 2019) and could be caused by an instability in the accretion disk's radiation-driven warp (Ogilvie & Dubus 2001).
+The variation in superorbital phase occurring during our observations caused Observation S3 to occur during the low state of the superorbital cycle.
 We did not detect pulsations during this observation, and we therefore exclude it from further analysis.
-We also excluded part of the NuSTARobservation for Observation S2, which exhibited changes in pulse behavior not covered simultaneously by XMM-Newton.
-This pulsation change is energy dependent and only affects the NuSTAR pulse profile, so therefore we use the full XMM-Newton observation.
-The data used in this analysis is plotted in black in Figure 3, and the full NuSTAR observation is shown with reduced opacity.
+We also excluded part of the NuSTAR observation for Observation S2, which exhibited changes in pulse behavior not covered simultaneously by XMM-Newton.
+This change in pulsation is energy-dependent and only affects the NuSTAR pulse profile, so therefore we use the full XMM-Newton observation.
+The data used in this analysis are plotted in black in Figure 3, and the full NuSTAR observation is shown with reduced opacity.